Lowcountry Shrimp ’n’ Grits

 I absolutely love shrimp ’n’ grits, a special dish I’ve cherished from Charleston, SC.
 It beautifully embodies everything I adore about Lowcountry shrimp ‘n’ grits—rich, savory, and with a lovely gravy-like consistency.
 It’s so versatile, perfect for breakfast, lunch, or dinner.
 You can start your brunch with a refreshing Bloody Mary or Mimosa, or relax in the evening with a crisp Sauvignon Blanc or Chardonnay at the dinner table.
 It’s truly a delightful meal that fits any time of day!
 Thanks for stopping by to view this recipe.
 You can learn more about me, what I love, and the services my photography company, Russ Bratcher Photography, offers.
 Enjoy y’all!

 The Lowcountry is one of the most beautiful and historic regions in the United States.
-Many people think of Charleston, South Carolina, when they hear the name, but the Lowcountry stretches much farther.
-It begins north of Charleston at the Santee River, runs past Savannah, and continues all the way down into Northeast Florida.
-Its southern edge is marked by the St. Johns River in Jacksonville.
+While many people associate the name with Charleston, South Carolina, the Lowcountry actually extends much farther.
+It begins north of Charleston at the Santee River, runs past Savannah, and continues down into Northeast Florida, with its southern edge marked by the St. Johns River in Jacksonville.

-This long stretch of coast shares common traits—sea islands, wide sandy beaches, tidal rivers, marshes, and wetlands filled with wildlife.
-Look at a map of the coastline between Charleston and Jacksonville and you’ll see the same rhythm of land and water that gives the region its name.
+This long stretch of coastline shares common characteristics, including sea islands, wide sandy beaches, tidal rivers, marshes, and wetlands teeming with wildlife.
+If you look at a map of the coastline between Charleston and Jacksonville, you will see the same rhythm of land and water that defines the region.

-But the Lowcountry is more than its geography.
-It’s also a mix of cultures, histories, and food traditions.
-Gullah Geechee communities, found from South Carolina through Georgia and into Jacksonville, carry on a heritage that is deeply tied to the land and sea.
-Each part of the Lowcountry has its own personality too.
-Charleston and Savannah carry a more formal, historic feel.
-As you move south to Amelia Island and Jacksonville, the atmosphere becomes lighter and more relaxed—still Lowcountry, just with a beach town spirit.
+However, the Lowcountry is more than just its geography; it’s also a blend of cultures, histories, and culinary traditions.
+Gullah Geechee communities, located from South Carolina through Georgia and into Jacksonville, preserve a heritage deeply connected to the land and sea.
+Each part of the Lowcountry has its own distinct personality.
+Charleston and Savannah have a more formal, historic feel.
+At the same time, Amelia Island and Jacksonville exude a lighter, more relaxed atmosphere—still very much part of the Lowcountry, but with a distinctly beach-town spirit.

-For me, the connection is personal.
+For me, this connection is personal.
 Growing up in Georgetown, South Carolina, I spent my life crossing the Santee River.
-Now living on the north side of the St. Johns River in Jacksonville, I’m excited to know I am still part of the Lowcountry.
+Now, living on the north side of the St. Johns River in Jacksonville, I am excited to know that I am still part of the Lowcountry.

 Where to Buy Local Shrimp in Jacksonville, FL